ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

 - Open Food Facts: <https://world.openfoodfacts.org/product/4890008100309/coca-cola-coke>
 - JSON Data: <https://world.openfoodfacts.org/api/v0/product/4890008100309.json>

 It's probably best to start with some examples.
 Here is an example of some JSON data.
-This JSON data repsents the nutriments of a single soft drink (for this case, Coca Cola Coke) taken from the "Open Food Facts" dataset from the "ProgrammableWeb" collection of datasets.
+This JSON data represents the nutriments of a single soft drink (for this case, Coca Cola Coke) taken from the "Open Food Facts" dataset from the "ProgrammableWeb" collection of datasets.

 {% highlight json linenos %}
  {